HOW NEGATIVE PARENTING IMPACTS CHILDREN

 RELATIONSHIP PROBLEMS

-Children who are poorly parented can become rebellious, demanding, and spoilt.
+Children who are poorly parented are more likely to be reactive, become rebellious, demanding, and challenging.

 3